gopi487krishna/FITS_primary_header/README.md

 **Return Value** : A boolean indicating whether the write operation was successful or not

 ## Fits Parser
-The details of this class is not important if you are only the User of this API.
+The details of this class are  **not important** if you just use this API.